nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**
 - 1a.
 The format of add method is invalid.
     - 1a1.
-McGymmy shows an error message.
+McGymmy shows an error message.<br>
     Use case ends.

 **Use case: UC03 Delete food**